bluebanquise/bluebanquise/roles/core/nfs_client/readme.rst

 Instructions
 ^^^^^^^^^^^^

-All configuration is done in group_vars/all/general_settings/nfs.yml .
+All configuration is done in *group_vars/all/general_settings/nfs.yml*.

+See the **nfs_server** role isntructions for more details.

+Simply note that path that should be mounted will be automatically created by this role if they do not exist.

 Changelog
 ^^^^^^^^^